manymoments/manymoments.github.io/_posts/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast.markdown

 Reliable broadcast requires sending $O(n^2)$ messages that contain the value $v$.
 In the next post of this series, we will see what we can improve if we allow using collision-resistant hash functions.

-Cristian Cachin as [excellent course notes](https://dcl.epfl.ch/site/_media/education/sdc_byzconsensus.pdf) on Byzantine Broadcasts and Randomized Consensus including Bracha's Reliable broadcast.
+Cristian Cachin has [excellent course notes](https://dcl.epfl.ch/site/_media/education/sdc_byzconsensus.pdf) on Byzantine Broadcasts and Randomized Consensus including Bracha's Reliable broadcast.